microsoft/AzureTRE/docs/bootstrapping.md

 # Bootstrapping

-This document covers the steps that have to be executed manually before Azure TRE can be deployed (both manually or using the CI/CD).
+This document covers the steps that have to be executed manually before Azure TRE can be deployed using the CI/CD.

 ## Login to Azure